jace-ys/lab-automation/docs/getting-started.md

 At a high-level, the microservices that make up the overall system can be divided into core and edge services.
 See [Architecture](architecture.md) for an explanation of the differences between them.

-To run the lab automation system locally and get a feel of how it works without any edge connections, see the guide on [Running Locally](development.md#running-locally).
+This branch of the lab automation system is able to run all the core and edge services locally without any actual edge connections, allowing you to get a feel of how the system works.
+It does this by using mock implementations of the underlying device integrations.
+See [Local Mocks](development.md#local-mocks) for more info.
 To run the individual services for local development, check out their respective README's for instructions.

 ## Minimum Requirements